top of page

 Reusing Code in your Workflow

-GitHub Workflows allow you to reuse units of code.
-You can do this at 2 different levels inside your Workflow (see code below):
+You can reuse code in your Workflow.
+You can do this at 2 different levels inside your Workflow (see code examples below):

-• You can reuse Step-level code by using Actions
+• You can reuse Step-level code by using an "Action"

-For both options, you can source the reused code from either:
+For both options, you can pull the reused code from either:

 • A repo that is different than the repo that holds the workflow